-- 140 The World Methodist Council has a social justice committee with a current focus on economic justice or injustice, and has approved a "World Methodist Social Affirmation".
-24 The United Methodist Church (UMC) 25 has a series of Social Principles, beginning with an affirmation of faith from which detailed position statements follow, speaking "to the human issues in the contemporary world from a sound biblical and theological foundation...
+- 104. The World Methodist Council has a social justice committee with a current focus on economic justice or injustice, and has approved a 'World Methodist Social Affirmation'.22 The United Methodist Church (UMC)23 has a series of Social Principles, beginning with an affirmation of faith from which detailed position statements follow, speaking "to the human issues in the contemporary world from a sound biblical and theological foundation . . .
 They are a call to faithfulness and are intended to be instructive and persuasive in the best of the prophetic spirit."

-The General Board of Church and Society of the United Methodist Church has been through a process, over a number of years, and involving hundreds of people from around the Church globally, to develop proposed new Social Principles that will come to the next UMC General Conference. - 141 Other partner Churches have similarly developed theological approaches to current human or global challenges, for example the Pacific Churches on "Re-weaving the ecological mat" or the theological statements of the Methodist Church in Cuba on children and the family. - 142 As shown in section 2, the British Methodist Conference has made theological statements related to specific social or justice issues, and from these have been developed positions or activities. - 143 What is offered to the Conference through these Principles for justice is different.
+The General Board of Church and Society of the United Methodist Church has been through a process, over a number of years, and involving hundreds of people from around the Church globally, to develop proposed new Social Principles that will come to the next UMC General Conference. - 105.
+Other partner churches have similarly developed theological approaches to current human or global challenges, for example the Pacific Churches on 'Reweaving the ecological mat' or the theological statements of the Methodist Church in Cuba on children and the family. - 106.
+As shown in section 2 the British Methodist Conference has made theological statements related to specific social or justice issues, and from these have been developed positions or activities. - 107.
+What is offered to the Conference through these Principles for justice is different.
 We recommend the adoption of six simple Principles, developed through listening, conversations and with accompaniers from the Faith and Order Committee.
 These Principles offer a description of what underpins our beliefs, for us as Methodists, about a God of justice.
-Each is followed by what this principle means for us if we are to be justice seeking.
-Whilst these Principles will be recognised by many Christians, they are proposed humbly as emerging from our own reception of scripture, experience, tradition and reason. - 144 These Principles for justice are recommended for adoption by the Methodist Conference: - God made humans in the image of God, each worthy of equal value and dignity.
-The search for justice entails treating others with respect, and may involve reclaiming lost worth. - God desires the flourishing of creation and human community within it.
-The search for justice does not diminish or limit the flourishing of others but seeks to enable it. - God consistently shows a bias to people experiencing poverty and those who are excluded.
-The search for justice must attend to those who live in poverty, and those who are marginalised in other ways, as a priority. - God entrusts those in power with a special responsibility for upholding justice.
+Each is followed by what this principle means for us if we are to be justice-seeking.
+Whilst these Principles will be recognised by many Christians, they are proposed humbly as emerging from our own reception of scripture, experience, tradition and reason.